How to Obtain an EPA Identification Number

 2.2 pounds (1 kilogram) of acutely hazardous waste in any calendar month, you need an EPA identification number.
 Also, if you accumulate more than 2,200 pounds (1,000 kilograms) of hazardous waste at any one time, you must obtain an EPA identification number.

-In addition to generators, companies that transport hazardous waste and facilities that store, treat, or dispose of regulated quantities of hazardous waste generated by facilities must also have EPA identification numbers.
+In addition to generators, companies that transport hazardous waste and facilities that store, treat, or dispose of regulated quantities of hazardous waste generated by sites must also have EPA identification numbers.
 Typically, the requirement applies to entities engaged in the following types of activities:

-- Hazardous waste generation
+- Hazardous waste generation (including episodic events)

 - Hazardous waste transportation